AngelBB10/HelloWorld/README.md

 # HelloWorld

-This is my HelloWorld proyect [my first one].
+This is my HelloWorld project [my first one].

-The documentation of the project is in the folder `docs\theories.md`.
+The documentation of the project is in the [Theories](docs\theories.md).